Python3pkg/Products.SilvaFind/README.txt

-SilvaFind is a Silva extension to allow easy creation of search forms, both for use by authors in the SMI, and by users of the public site.
+SilvaFind is a Silva extension to allow easy creation of search forms and result pages, both for use by authors in the SMI, and by users of the public site.
 Simple schemas can be defined to indicate which fields should be searchable.

 Authors can add a 'Silva Find' object anywhere, and define which fields to make searchable by end users of the public site, and/or which fields to limit to a preset value.
+Authors also can choose which fields should be displayed in the search results.

 If you can't add the 'Silva Find' object in the SMI you should make sure it's checked in the 'addables' section.
 If it's not checked, check it and uncheck the inheritance checkbox
 (otherwise inheritance will overrule it and uncheck it again).

+By default all possible custom searchcriterion fields and resultfields are available in the SMI.
+Besides that, the elements of all metadata sets are also available as resultfields.
+If these fields are indexed in the catalog, then they can also be used as searchcriterion fields.
+All available fields can be enabled / disabled in the SMI.

+Besides this behaviour, SilvaFind also allows you to manually override the list of searchcriterions.
+This behavior is also intended for backwards compatibility, but can be used to add your own custom fields from within other products.

 For example the default global schema that SilvaFind installs (globalschema.py) looks as follows::